maxkim77/maxkim77.github.io/_posts/2025-01-02-CodingtestJavaDatastruc.md

 ---

 ### Approach
 This problem is solved by iterating through each digit of the input string, converting it to an integer, and adding it to a running sum.
-The approach is straightforward and efficient given the constraint that \( N \leq 100 \).
+The approach is straightforward and efficient given the constraint.

 #### Steps to Solve:
 1. Read the input values.